rjgreen97/asoiaf-text-generator/README.md

+# asoiaf-text-generator

-Text generation based on the 'A Song of Ice and Fire' series by George R. R. Martin
+`facebook/opt-125m` trained on the 'Song of Ice and Fire' series by George R. R. Martin